getpelican/pelican/docs/plugins.rst

     Signal receivers are weakly-referenced and thus must not be defined within your ``register`` callable or they will be garbage-collected before the signal is emitted.

+If multiple plugins connect to the same signal, there is no way to guarantee or control in which order the plugins will be executed.
+This is a limitation inherited from Blinker_, the dependency Pelican uses to implement signals.

 Namespace plugin structure
 --------------------------